 Creating panko crusted chicken breast with a chili-guava sauce, orange infused quinoa, and ginger garlic sautéed Swiss chard, Adam Fetterman was named Top Chef Martin County overall winner.
 He also took home the honor of Top Culinary Creation for the highest points scored on his dish.
-The contender with the largest and most passionate fan base in attendance, Jim Matts, was awarded the trophy for Top Fundraiser, having enthusiastically gathered $9,950 for House of Hope.
+Jim Matts was awarded the trophy for Top Fundraiser, having enthusiastically gathered $9,950 for House of Hope.
 Each of the competitors submitted fabulous dishes creating very close scores across the board.

-This event was made possible by many local sponsors spanning from private individuals to local businesses and organizations.
-House of Hope thanks: Elaine Matts, Joseph Matson & Linda Mundt, Solar Energy Systems, St. Joseph’s Catholic Church, The Firefly Group, FPL, Group One Safety & Security, Geico Local Office, Oxypros Plus, Rider’s Edge Equestrian Center, Fiorella Insurance Agency, Inc., The Fetterman Firm, John and Lynn Sargent, Marie and Michael Elms, Deborah Lovequist, Anthony’s Coal Fired Pizza, The Diamond Tea Room & Bistro, Southern Pig & Cattle, and TooJay’s.
+House of Hope thanks the following local sponsors for making this event possible: Elaine Matts, Joseph Matson & Linda Mundt, Solar Energy Systems, St. Joseph’s Catholic Church, The Firefly Group, FPL, Group One Safety & Security, Geico Local Office, OxyPros Plus, Rider’s Edge Equestrian Center, Fiorella Insurance Agency, Inc., The Fetterman Firm, John and Lynn Sargent, Marie and Michael Elms, Deborah Lovequist, Anthony’s Coal Fired Pizza, The Diamond Tea Room & Bistro, Southern Pig & Cattle, and TooJay’s.